neoforged/GradleUtils/README.md

 }
 ```

+### Spotless

+The `net.neoforged.gradleutils.spotless` plugin provides integration (a formatter configuration) with Spotless.

+This plugin provides a `spotlessUtils` extension which has a `configure` method that can be called with the `spotless` extension to configure Spotless and use the formatter configuration provided by GradleUtils.

 ## License

 This project is licensed under the GNU Lesser General Public License, or LGPL, version 2.1 only.
 See the `LICENSE` file